Indications against dynamical CPT symmetry restoration in quantum gravity

 In the context of asymptotic safety, the ambiguity regarding the dimensionality of the couplings matters.
 This is because free parameters are determined by RG relevant couplings.
 Here it matters whether the vector $n^{\mu}$ has vanishing or non-vanishing mass dimension.
 For the case of vanishing mass-dimension, the anomalous scaling dimensions $f_i$ must be larger than 1 in order to overwhelm the canonical scaling dimension of the coupling and turn the coupling into an irrelevant coupling that stays at the fixed point for all scales.
 In contrast, for the case of a non-vanishing mass dimension for $n_{\mu}$, the canonical scaling dimension must only be larger than 0 for the coupling to be irrelevant and thus fixed to zero at all scales.

 The most conservative assumption is that $n_{\mu}$ has vanishing mass-dimension and thus the $f$'s must overwhelm a canonical scaling of -1 in order for the CPT-violating couplings to be irrelevant.
 Making CPT violation irrelevant in the U(1) gauge sector comes at the cost of a Landau-pole problem in the U(1) sector, at least in the current setup.
 This is because asymptotically safe gravity can solve the Landau-pole problem, if quantum gravity fluctuations antiscreen the $U(1)$ gauge coupling.
 There is overwhelming evidence that this happens\footnote{A seeming discrepancy with perturbative calculations has been addressed in \cite{deBrito:2022vbr}.} in most of the gravitational parameter space \cite{Daum:2009dn, Harst:2011zx, Folkerts:2011jz, Christiansen:2017gtg, Eichhorn:2017lry, Eichhorn:2019yzm, DeBrito:2019gdd}.
-The very small remaining region in which the Landau-pole problem is not resolved is precisely the region in which the CPT-violating coupling becomes irrelevant.
-However, \cite{Christiansen:2017cxa} have shown that a calculation that additionally accounts for the momentum-dependence of the gravitational correction removes this remaining region, thus resolving the Landau-pole problem everywhere and rendering CPT-violation relevant everywhere.
+The very small remaining region in which the Landau-pole problem is not resolved is precisely the region in which the CPT-violating coupling becomes irrelevant, see Fig.~\ref{fig:gaugescals}, where we also indicate the location of the asymptotically safe fixed point.\footnote{ The complementarity of the regions is not an accident, but has a structural reason: the beta function of the CPT-violating coupling receives no contributions that renormalize the vertex, because these cancel exactly among each other.
+The only remaining contribution is to the wave-function renormalization of the gauge field, which, by gauge symmetry, determines the renormalization of the gauge coupling. } However, \cite{Christiansen:2017cxa} have shown that a calculation that additionally accounts for the momentum-dependence of the gravitational correction removes this remaining region, thus resolving the Landau-pole problem everywhere and rendering CPT-violation relevant everywhere.

 We thus conclude that asymptotically safe gravity likely contains both CPT symmetric theories and CPT-violating theories in its landscape.
 CPT symmetry remains intact, if the relevant, CPT-violating perturbations of the fixed point are not used in constructing RG trajectories.
 In other words, it is consistent to \emph{impose} CPT symmetry in asymptotically safe gravity, because it is not generated if CPT violation is set to zero exactly in the UV.
 However, we do not find a dynamical mechanism that would \emph{explain} why the low-energy theory is CPT symmetric, because this would require CPT-violating interactions to be irrelevant at the fixed point. \\